Cricket in England: History

-Administration
+Organisation

-The England and Wales Cricket Board (ECB) is the governing body of cricket in England and Wales.
-It was created on 1 January 1997 combining the roles of the Test and County Cricket Board (TCCB), the National Cricket Association (NCA) and the Cricket Council.
+The England and Wales Cricket Board (ECB) is the governing body of cricket in England and Wales, and hence governs the various England cricket teams.
+The ECB was created on 1 January 1997 and combines the roles of the now superseded Test and County Cricket Board (TCCB), National Cricket Association (NCA), and the Cricket Council.

-They are full members of the International Cricket Council.
+The ECB has been a full member of the international governing body for world cricket, the International Cricket Council (ICC), since 1909, and is a member of ICC Europe.